 Leaflets lack long term impact as many consumers may read the leaflet but they will not keep them.
 Once read leaflets often aren’t needed any more (and will most likely be discarded).

-This quick-turnaround means that they may become a customer but they won't have anything to reminding them of your product or service; so you have to keep them coming back through great service and other marketing methods.
+This quick-turnaround means that they may become a customer but they won't have anything to remind them of your product or service; so you have to keep them coming back through great service and other marketing methods.

 As many people distribute leaflets, potential customers will look once at the leaflet and if they aren’t interested at that time will throw the leaflet away as they aren’t worth keeping hold of.
 If people aren’t interested from the off, they will not want to hold onto it for long as they create clutter.